Facilitator: Gillian Howell

 Sunday 20 May – Saturday 2 June: Research Trip | Gillian Howell to Fitzroy Crossing to work with partners, community members and school groups to develop a map for the August Residency.

-Monday 27 August – Friday 14 September: Gillian returns to Fitzroy Crossing to complete 2018 Residency with performative outcomes on the final weekend.
+Monday 27 August – Friday 14 September: Gillian returns to Fitzroy Crossing to complete 2018 Residency with performative outcomes.

 The three year program is supported by Healthway promoting the Act-Belong-Commit message, The Ian Potter Foundation and the Rowley Foundation.